 - CMAKE_MODULE_PATH with the folders of the required packages, to allow CMake to locate the included cmake scripts and FindXXX.cmake files.
 The folder containing the conan_paths.cmake (self.install_folder when used in a recipe) is also included, so any custom file will be located too.
 Check cmake_find_package generator generator. - CMAKE_PREFIX_PATH used by find_library() to locate library files (.a, .lib, .so, .dll) in your packages and find_dependency() to locate the transitive dependencies.

 '''

 [requires]

 zlib/1.2.11

 ...

-(continues on next page)

 '''